 - Information falling outside our Archives or Local Studies collection policies, and therefore outside our Public Task.

-- Information containing personal data protected under the Data Protection Act 1998.
+- Information containing personal data is protected under the Data Protection Act 1998.

-- Information exempt from release under information access legislation on grounds of protection of personal data, statistical confidentiality or commercial confidentiality.
+- Information that is exempt from release under information access legislation on grounds of protection of personal data, statistical confidentiality or commercial confidentiality.

-- Information constituting a cultural resource which is subject to an exclusive arrangement in relation to digitisation.
+- Information constituting a cultural resource that is subject to an exclusive arrangement in relation to digitisation.

 Review and complaints

-This statement is due to be reviewed in the event of any major service changes or in December 2018.
-If you have any queries or complaints about the re-use of Oxfordshire History Centre information, please submit them by email.
+This statement is due to be reviewed in the event of any major service changes or in December 2022.
+If you have any queries or complaints about the re-use of Oxfordshire History Centre information, please contact us by email.